Trimming Stability Selection increases variable selection robustness: Robustifying Stability Selection

+A more flexible approach than Bragging (\cite{bu12b}) is trimmed Bagging (\cite{croux07}) where the trimmed mean of the estimators instead of their median is computed.
+In contrast to \cite{croux07}, we do not bag classifiers nor other learners but predictor sets themselves.
 A close approach to our intended Trimmed Stability Selection is the approach in \cite{zhang19d} where general ensemble variable selection techniques are pruned.
 Their motivation came from the perspective of strongly correlated members of the ensemble in contrast to the perspective of robustness as in our work.
-They extend the approach in \cite{zhang17} where the members with the highest prediction errors are trimmed in the sense that \cite{zhang19d} define a so-called variable selection loss which is a squared distance between the aggregated selection frequencies (called ``importances'' there) and a reference importance vector. \cite{zhang19d} are aware of the fact that the true importance vector is not known so they try to approximate it with their reference vector whose components are computed by $|\hat \beta_j|/\sum_j |\hat \beta_j|$ for some estimated coefficient $\hat \beta$.
-Note the difference to the first stage of the Random Lasso from \cite{wang11} where an ensemble of such coefficients is used.
-In the context of high-dimensional data, this method is questionable since it relies on a single regression model when computing the reference vector and even well-founded algorithms like $L_2$-Boosting (\cite{bu03}, \cite{bu06}) or the Lasso (\cite{tibsh96}) are known to overfit on real data, so the false positives are unintentionally promoted, even if their corresponding coefficients usually are rather low compared to the coefficients of the relevant variables.
+They extend the approach in \cite{zhang17} where the members with the highest prediction errors are trimmed in the sense that \cite{zhang19d} define a so-called variable selection loss which is a squared distance between the aggregated selection frequencies (called ``importances'' there) and a reference importance vector. \cite{zhang19d} are aware of the fact that the true importance vector is not known so they approximate it empirically.

-A weighted aggregation in the sense that a weighted trimmed mean of the indicators is computed has already been outlined in \cite{TWphd} but in a slightly different setting.